Chart Color Schemes

 Population growth drivers in Parafield Gardens are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Parafield Gardens' population is approximately 18,631 as of November 2025.
-This figure shows an increase of 164 people since the 2021 Census, which recorded a population of 18,467.
-The population growth from June 2024 to November 2025 is inferred from ABS estimates and includes 81 validated new addresses.
-The population density ratio is approximately 2,650 persons per square kilometer, placing Parafield Gardens in the upper quartile of national locations assessed by AreaSearch.
-Over the past decade, ending in June 2024, Parafield Gardens has shown a compound annual growth rate of 1.3%, outperforming its SA3 area.
+Parafield Gardens' population, as of February 2026, is approximately 18,634, reflecting an increase of 167 people since the 2021 Census.
+This increase represents a growth rate of 0.9%.
+The ABS estimated resident population in June 2024 was 18,614, with an additional 81 validated new addresses recorded since the Census date.
+This results in a population density ratio of 2,650 persons per square kilometer, placing Parafield Gardens in the upper quartile compared to other locations assessed by AreaSearch.
+Over the past decade, Parafield Gardens has exhibited resilient growth patterns with a compound annual growth rate of 1.3%, outperforming its SA3 area.
 Overseas migration contributed approximately 65.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-According to demographic trends, lower quartile growth is anticipated for statistical areas across the nation.
-Parafield Gardens is expected to grow by 846 persons to reach a total population of approximately 19,477 by 2041, reflecting an increase of 4.5% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, lower quartile growth is anticipated for statistical areas across the nation.
+Based on the latest annual ERP population numbers, Parafield Gardens is expected to grow by 846 persons by 2041, reflecting an increase of 4.4% in total over the 17 years.

 Frequently Asked Questions - Population